joakimk/algotrader/README.md

 ## Development

 There are very few free data sources that are good so I can't include any data in this repo.
-I'm developing this using exported CSV data from a paid TradingView account.
+I'm developing this using exported CSV data from a paid [TradingView](https://www.tradingview.com/) account.
+The good news is that it's all the same, just timestamps and prices.
+The bad news is they don't always agree on what a sensible timezone is for the data (UTC?) so you need to be a bit careful and verify you get it right.